 Herne Katha has a very simple concept; “Herne” as some you watch and “Katha” as stories.
 After quitting Sajha Sawal, Bidhya co-founded the Herne Katha web series.
 The program revolves around giving visual life to the lives around Nepal.
 A viewer has even mentioned that they watch Herne Katha understand Nepal.
 In a nutshell, the stories in the series are non-fictional and shown in a very organic manner.

-Herne Katha shows us the peoples hardships, struggles, progressiveness, way of living and infinite contents from around Nepal.
+Herne Katha shows us the people’s hardships, struggles, progressiveness, way of living and infinite content from around Nepal.
 The show has been connecting people despite the geographical, linguistic or any barriers.
 A viewer of the show from mountains might directly-indirectly relate to the story of terai.
 The lost stories are getting light and people are getting attached to Herne Katha.

 The growing crowd of supporters of Herne Katha is what inspires the team of the show to keep going.
 Bidhya Chapagain had risked all her career for connecting with the people and she takes it as the best decision she has made.
 She says, “The satisfaction that Herne Katha provides is like nothing else.”